It can get a little confusing which is why there is a handy jargon buster available here:

 See http://localtrust.org.uk/library/case-studies/?page=1 for case-studies.

 The Radstock and Westfield Big Local includes the areas of Writhlington, Clandon, Tyning and Haydon.
-We understand that they are individual communities in their own right however, for brevity, we are using Radstock and Westfield Big Local as a catch-all.

 No, the money can be spent all in one go, right now.
 However, we aim for it to be used wisely and in a way that creates more and lasting value for Radstock and Westfield.
 The plan outlines how we intend to invest in the area over the next 3 years.
 We will create another plan for the following years nearer the time.